-If you need power that you can rely upon and you have regular access to sunlight, then you should consider looking for the best solar generator.
+If you need power that you can rely upon and you have regular access to sunlight, then you should consider looking at one of our top picks for the best solar generators.

-They’ve come a long way in the last few years and the chance to generate electricity without the need for gasoline, diesel or propane can be really useful.
+They’ve come a long way in the last few years and the chance to generate electricity without the need for gasoline, diesel or propane is becoming increasingly useful.

 TOP PICK >> Jackery Portable Power Station